Timeline // October 2013 – February 2019

 It all started with a personal need

-The idea started way back, inspired by personal experiences summed with those from friends and colleagues: living in the cities can be unaffordable for many people in early career stage.
-In addition to that, finding people and places to share often involves a complex searching process, since it’s not just about finding someone to live with or a place to crash, but finding a person that matches your personal interests and lifestyle.
+The idea started way back, inspired by personal experiences summed with those from friends and colleagues: living in big cities can be unaffordable for many people.
+In addition to that, finding people and places to share often involves a complex searching process, since it’s not just about finding someone to live with or a place to crash, but finding a person that matches your interests and lifestyle.
 My main motivation was to simplify this process by matching people with similar interests, to promote a connection between strangers.

 But before we built something

-In order to validate both idea and market opportunity, I elaborated a qualitative survey using Typeform (high-five to their user experience and interface design, btw).
-I distributed it in some "help me share a living" groups on Facebook - there are many - and in a week spam we were able to gather around 250 replies.
+To validate both idea and market opportunity, we started with a qualitative survey using Typeform (high-five to their user experience and interface design, btw).
+I posted it in some "help me share a living" groups on Facebook - there were many at the time - and in a week spam we were able to gather around 250 replies.
 That was super valuable to help identify product opportunities and support the idea of what could be a solution.

 Following this phase, I built a simple landing page just enough to give the main idea of the startup and invite people to leave their email.
-Along with a week Adwords campaign, we got around 40% conversion rate on email subscription.
-Fair enough, time to build our service!
+Along with a week Adwords campaign, we got around 40% conversion rate on email subscriptions.
+Fair enough, time to build our product!

 What I learned

 There's no need to get bureaucratic when you are launching a startup.
 The most important thing is to validate ideas fast.
-Plus, nowardays there are a bunch of tools that enables people with no expertise in graphic design and coding (such as myself) to just DIY and learn from that.
-Some examples are Typeform, UserVoice, Google Adwords / Trends / Analytics, LaunchRock, and Unbounce are just some of the ones I applied with Moove In.
+Plus, even back then there were so many tools that enabled people with no expertise in graphic design and coding (such as myself) that was easy to just DIY and learn from that.
+Typeform, UserVoice, Google Adwords / Trends / Analytics, LaunchRock, and Unbounce are just some examples from the ones I applied at Moove In.